wraabe/Sum14DHCourseDev/Assignment/whatisDH.md

   -  Should your book have a cover page and a TOC?
   -  Is the default style acceptable, or should you consider a .css file to make the format more pleasing?

 A series of more technical methods for creating ebooks is available from IBM on its developer network at (http://www.ibm.com/developerworks/xml/tutorials/x-epubtut/index.html?ca=drs-)[http://www.ibm.com/developerworks/xml/tutorials/x-epubtut/index.html?ca=drs-].
-Though I recommend that you use Pandoc, IBM documentation may help you to understand options.
+Though I recommend that you use Pandoc, the IBM documentation may help you to understand options.

-# References
+# Bibliography